 That was our dream project – an all expenses paid job for a year that would take us around the world doing exactly what we loved to do.
 It was bloody hard work but we had a blast, travelling and living exactly the way we loved to.

-And we unwittingly become the world’s first professional travel bloggers (according to academics who contacted me in the years that followed).
-Up until then there had been blogging competitions such as Tourism Queensland’s Best Job in the World, that was open to anyone to enter, but HomeAwayUK had sought out a professional travel writer-photographer couple to blog full-time.
+And we unwittingly become the world’s first professional travel bloggers.
+According to academics who contacted us in the years that followed we were the first travel bloggers to be contracted and paid to blog full-time.
+Up until then there had been blogging competitions such as Tourism Queensland’s Best Job in the World that was open to anyone to enter, but HomeAwayUK had sought out a professional travel writer-photographer couple.

 What Happened Next